 What parents need to know

-Parents need to know that Knock Down the House follows the primary campaigns of four women -- Cori Bush (MO), Alexandria Octasio-Cortez (NY), Paula Jean Swearengin (WV), and Amy Vilela (NV) -- as they fight to win Democratic nominations for congressional office.
-Swearengin is hoping to "primary out" Senator Joe Manchin; the other three are running for seats on the U.S. House of Representatives.
-All of them are long-shots; the outcomes are mixed, but their stories, while having some commonality, represent four unique, progressive individuals challenging a rooted political establishment.
-Viewers can expect a few curses ("bitch," "hell," "s--t"), and some footage of the Ferguson, MO riots in the aftermath of a police shooting of an unarmed black teen.
+Parents need to know that Knock Down the House follows the primary campaigns of four women -- Cori Bush (Missouri), Alexandria Ocasio-Cortez (New York), Paula Jean Swearengin (West Virginia), and Amy Vilela (Nevada) -- as they fight to win Democratic nominations for congressional office.
+Swearengin is hoping to "primary out" Senator Joe Manchin; the other three are running for seats in the U.S. House of Representatives.
+All of them are long shots; the outcomes are mixed, but their stories, while having some commonality, represent four unique, progressive individuals challenging a rooted political establishment.
+Viewers can expect a few curses ("bitch," "hell," "s--t"), and some footage of the Ferguson, Missouri, riots in the aftermath of a police shooting of an unarmed black teen.
 An occasional alcoholic beverage is consumed by some candidates and their staff during "down" moments; someone smokes a cigarette.
 This inspiring, informative movie is recommended for mature tweens and up.
 Even an awareness of the results of the four elections doesn't diminish the suspenseful and emotional journey the audience takes along with the candidates.

 What's the story?